soctrace-inria/ocelotl/README.md

 Check our [wiki](https://github.com/dosimont/ocelotl/wiki/User-Guide) to install, configure and use Ocelotl.
 A detailed [user guide](https://github.com/dosimont/ocelotl/raw/master/docs/OCELOTL_userguide.pdf) is also available for more details.

+##Licence

+Ocelotl is based on the Eclipse framework and it is released under the [EPL (Eclipse Public License) v 1.0](https://www.eclipse.org/legal/epl-v10.html).
+The legal documentation has been written following the guidelines specified [here](http://www.eclipse.org/legal/guidetolegaldoc.php).

 ## Support and Contact
 You can contact us by email: